By Jake Poinier

 My primary takeaway, though, is that answers 1, 3 and 4 are 100% under your control.
 (I’d argue that talent/quality of work and subject matter expertise require a combination of nature and nuture.
 You may simply not be a good fit for some freelance jobs and clients; or at least not yet.)
 Logically, it follows that you should work to ensure that those parts of your game are rock solid.
 Do that, and you’ll be way ahead of the pack of fly-by-nighters who exhibit the habits of a part-timer or hobbyist rather than a businessperson who’s serious about the client’s best interests.

-Freelance-Zone contributor Jake Poinier is the founder/owner of Boomvang Creative Group, the newly launched advice blog for freelancers, Dear Dr. Freelance, and a ruminator on assorted business topics at Jake’s Take.
+Freelance-Zone contributor Jake Poinier is the founder/owner of Boomvang Creative Group and the newly launched advice blog for freelancers, Dr. Freelance.